Welcome To The Permanently Disabled Jockeys Fund

-The Permanently Disabled Jockeys Fund (PDJF) is a 501(c)(3) public charity that provides financial assistance to 60 former jockeys who have suffered catastrophic on-track injuries.
-Since its founding in 2006, the fund has disbursed nearly $11 million dollars to permanently disabled jockeys, most of whom have sustained paralysis or brain injuries.
+The Permanently Disabled Jockeys Fund (PDJF) is a 501(c)(3) public charity that provides financial assistance to approximately 60 former jockeys who have suffered catastrophic on-track injuries.
+Since its founding in 2006, the fund has disbursed nearly $14 million dollars to permanently disabled jockeys, most of whom have sustained paralysis or brain injuries.

 Many of the jockeys we serve were injured while in their 20s and 30s and face decades of living with a disability.
 They have lost their income and the opportunity to build a financial cushion sufficient to support them and their families.